Fueling Future Fitness: How Thinking About the Future Affects Physical Activity Choices

 Description

-Over the span of 20 minutes, choose to do either a physical activity or a more relaxed activity
+- Engage in either a physical activity or a more relaxed activity

 Compensation: Yes